wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 // Try to connect to WP database
 $conn = @mysqli_connect($host, $env['DB_USER'], $env['DB_PASS'], $env['DB_NAME']);
-// If it fails, probably no DB is there, let's tell WP CLI to create database.
+// If it fails, probably no DB is there, let's tell WP CLI to create it.
 $commands = ($conn && !$conn->connect_error) ? [] : ['wp db create'];
 $conn and mysqli_close($conn);